 I'm a first-generation Ph.D.
 Economics candidate at Colorado State University, Fort Collins, USA.
 I love teaching and currently, I teach an undergraduate course in introduction to Econometrics.
-However, I also have an interest in teaching Development Economics, Macroeconomics, Microeconomics, math for economists (or statistics), and Public Finance/Economics at either undergrad or graduate levels.
+I also have an interest in teaching Development Economics, Macroeconomics, Microeconomics, Math for economists (or statistics), Public Finance/Economics or business courses at either undergrad or graduate levels.
 I earned an MSc in Economics (Umeå University, Sweden) in 2016, an MBA in Finance (Copperbelt University, Zambia) in 2013, and a Bachelor of Arts (University of Zambia) in 2009.

 My research interests are in Development, Child Poverty & Inequality, Education, Economic Growth, and Taxation.
 My Ph.D. research focuses on the nexus between access to improved water & sanitation and later life outcomes, as well as contemporaneous outcomes.
-I also attempt to understand the variation in access to these essential services vis-à-vis safe drinking water and clean cooking fuel on labor time use and outcomes.
+I also attempt to understand the variation in access to these essential services vis-à-vis safe drinking water and clean cooking fuel.
 The scope of this research covers selected low- and middle-income countries.
-For future research (or a five-year plan), I would like to dig deeper into three thematic areas.
-The first theme will basically extend some of the development research in the pipeline from the current works in progress.
+For future research, I would like to dig deeper into three thematic areas.
+The first theme will basically extend some of the development research in the pipeline from the current work in progress.
 Secondly, I would like to explore more of the growth and monetary economics issues for African countries, a topic that is under-researched in the region or simply replicates growth models from the developed world with little contextualization for poor economies.
 Thirdly, I would love to engage some of my research in health economics considering the many upheavals that the world grapples with every so often with regard to global health.
-This is a crucial area for developing countries whose health care financing is low.
+This is a crucial area for developing countries whose healthcare financing is low.